LohithAmal/professionalReadmeGenerator/ReadMe.md

   12. WHEN I click on the links in the Table of Contents
   13. THEN I am taken to the corresponding section of the README

-    # Contributors

-    yes,use this code for free

-    # License
-    APACHE 2.O -use code but dont blame me if it doesn't work.
-    ##### copyright © 2021 LohithAmal